komuw/komu.engineer/blogs/starSql/README.md

 ## chapter 3: the long tail.
 **GROUP BY** allows us to split up the dataset and apply aggregate functions within each group, resulting in one row per group.
 It comes after the **WHERE** block.
+Implicitly, you should only need to use this when you have aggregate functions in your query.
 ```sql
 /*
 execution counts by/per county